 - Commitment to working on site with rural people to create a truly collaborative project;

 - Coursework in any of the following would be helpful: Education; Public Policy; Visual and Media Studies; Documentary Studies; Gender, Sexuality and Feminist Studies; Psychology; Sociology.

-Special supplementary application materials: To be determined.
-Check back soon!
+Special supplementary application materials: None.